 The primary goal of the Marion County solid waste system is to reduce and eventually eliminate waste that must be disposed.
 This is not only the goal of Marion County, it is defined in statewide policies and regulations to reduce the dependency on landfilling as it is the lowest level within the hierarchy of waste management practices.
 Although the County-wide efforts have resulted in minimizing waste disposed in landfills, there continues to be waste generated in excess of what is currently recycled and combusted at the WTEF.
-As shown in Chapter 2, the amount of waste being disposed at the WTEF and at landfills has increased by 1.5% annually over the last seven years.
-Since the WTEF has a finite capacity, the amount going to landfill has increased to almost 65,000 tpy.
+As shown in Chapter 2, the amount of waste being disposed at the WTEF has a finite capacity, the amount going to landfill has increased to almost 65,000 tpy.
 At the same time, the amount recycled in Marion County has increased by an average of 9.5% per year.